 I had known about lymphatic drainage massage but I didn’t really know all of the benefits.
 Plus, I had never experienced one either.
 However, having a lymphatic drainage massage turned out to be a huge help!

 Read more about our lymphatic drainage massage before and afters.

-REASON for Lymphatic Drainage Massage #1
+Lymphatic Drainage Massage Benefits

-Being married to a surgeon can be a great thing for family health needs, but it’s not great when the surgeon becomes the patient.
+Being married to a surgeon is great, but it’s not when the surgeon becomes the patient.
 Like most doctors, my husband won’t go to the doctor.
 And that morning was no exception.
-He said he felt fine otherwise, he was certain it wasn’t an infection and so he headed off to work (looking terrible).
+He said he felt fine otherwise and was certain it wasn’t an infection.
+So, he headed off to work.

-REASON for Lymphatic Drainage Massage #2
+REASON #2: Puffy Eyes and a Lymphatic Drainage Massage

 I’m just so glad I knew about something–lymphatic drainage massage– that worked incredibly fast and had zero side effects.

 LYMPHATIC DRAINAGE MASSAGE AFTER